Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Comparison between PML and DP

 \section{Comparison between PML and DP}

-In this section, we perform a comparative analysis of the performance of the PML framework and the DP framework in both the entire view and the individual view.
+In this section, we compare the performance of the PML framework and the DP framework.
 This analysis seeks to demonstrate that the PML framework not only outperforms the DP framework in general scenarios but also proves indispensable when dealing with correlated datasets.